What is ISO Certification, Who Needs it & WhyPublished May 8, 2018 by Karen Walsh • 4 min read

 Once ZenGRC experts onboard an organization, that company has access to content that helps map controls across multiple standards.

 When managing your compliance with shared drives or spreadsheets, seeing the overlaps and gaps in corporate compliance can leave managers cross-eyed.
-ZenGRC’s SaaS compliance platform allows you to map your controls and then perform a gap analysis so that you can view the remaining work and manage your timeline better.
+ZenGRC’s SaaS compliance platform allows you to use an ISO audit software tool to map your controls and then perform a gap analysis so that you can view the remaining work and manage your timeline better.

 Finally, our platform provides a single-source-of-truth giving you one-click access to the documents the audit checklist requires for a successful audit.